chrisnoonan98675/site/xl-deploy/how-to/create-an-xl-deploy-plugin.markdown

 - plugin
 - java
 - generic
+- udm
 ---

 XL Deploy allows customization using the Java programming language.
 By implementing a server _plugpoint_, certain XL Deploy server functionality can be changed to adapt the product to your needs.
 And if you want to use XL Deploy with new middleware, you can implement a custom _plugin_.

 Before you customize XL Deploy functionality, you should understand the XL Deploy architecture.
 Refer to the [Customization Manual](/xl-deploy/5.0.x/customizationmanual.html#understanding-xl-deploy-architecture) for more information.

-Writing a custom plugin is the most powerful way to extend XL Deploy.
+Using the Generic plugin as a basis to create a new plugin, or writing a custom plugin from scratch, is a powerful way to extend XL Deploy.
 It uses XL Deploy's Java plugin API which is also used by all of the plugins provided by XebiaLabs.
 The plugin API specifies a contract between XL Deploy core and a plugin that ensures that a plugin can safely contribute to the calculated deployment plan.
-To understand the plugin API, it is helpful to learn about the XL Deploy system architecture and how the plugins are involved in performing a deployment.
-The following sections assume the read has this background information.

 ## UDM and Java